bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-28-newsletter.md

 [Bitcoin Inquisition][bitcoin inquisition repo].*

-- [Core Lightning #6303][] adds a new `setconfig` RPC that allows changing some configuration options without restarting the daemon.
+- [Core Lightning #6303][] adds a new `setconfig` RPC that allows changing some configuration options without restarting the daemon. {% assign timestamp="1:21:14" %}

 - [Eclair #2701][] begins recording both when an offered [HTLC][topic htlc] is received and when it is settled.
 This allows tracking how